10 Fascinating Facts about Stonehenge

 Stonehenge

 Stonehenge is perhaps the oldest pre-historic structure in Europe and has gained wide attention as an ancient relic that does not quite explain its reason for existence.
-Even years after its discovery, Stonehenge remains shrouded in mystery, legends, and science that are still being deciphered.
-Stonehenge is a strange circular design made up of horizontal and vertically positioned rectangular rock slabs.
-The standing slabs have been heaved and fixed over time since 2000 BC, under the supervision of many people.
+Even years after its discovery, Stonehenge continues to be shrouded in mystery, with legends and scientific theories still being deciphered.
+This strange circular structure consists of horizontal and vertical rectangular rock slabs.
+Since 2000 BC, various groups have lifted and positioned the standing slabs over time.
 It has survived the changes and challenges of time and continues to stand today.

 For years, this enigmatic relic has drawn millions of visitors to its location, to marvel at its ancient mystery, making it one of the most popular tourist attractions in UK.
 Anyone with a UK tourist visa should definitely include this attraction in their trip to England.
 Except, during the Christmas period, Stonehenge is open for visitors every day.
 However, booking your admission ticket beforehand is the only way to ensure access to this attraction at the time and day you choose.